2020 | Global Sustainable Technology & Innovation Conference (G-STIC)

 As it’s logo indicates, G-STIC is an event with strong themes connected to the UN Sustainable Development Goals (SDGs) — but with a unique approach that differs similarly to the way in which the G-STIC logo includes the SDG colors and bars but has broken away from the formality of the traditional SDG logo!

-With G-STIC 2017, G-STIC 2018, & G-STIC 2019 having raised awareness on the need for technological transitions to achieve the world community is making strides in recognizing the potential of integrated technological solutions to help make the SDGs a reality.
+With G-STIC 2017, G-STIC 2018, & G-STIC 2019 has raised awareness on the need for technological transitions to achieve the world community is making strides in recognizing the potential of integrated technology solutions to help make the SDGs a reality.
 2020 and future G-STIC editions will focus on identifying clusters of market-ready technological solutions that can make a major contribution to achieving the SDGs, and discussing the critical levers of change that are needed to deploy these solutions at scale.

 G-STIC 2020 will lay the foundations of a comprehensive approach to identifying and discussing integrated technological solutions that can significantly impact the achievements of the SDGs.
 It will also test this approach on a number of concrete integrated technological solutions.
-G-STIC 2020 is hosted jointly by VITO (the prime research and technology organization on cleantech and sustainable development in Belgium) and its international partners ACTS (African Centre for Technology Studies), FIOCRUZ (Fundação Oswaldo Cruz), GIEC (Guangzhou Institute of Energy Conversion, Chinese Academy of Sciences), IITD (Indian Institute of Technology Delhi), NACETEM (National Centre for Technology Management) and TERI (The Energy and Resources Institute).
+G-STIC 2020 is hosted jointly by VITO (the prime research and technology organization on cleantech and sustainable development in Belgium) and its international partners’ ACTS (African Centre for Technology Studies), FIOCRUZ (Fundação Oswaldo Cruz), GIEC (Guangzhou Institute of Energy Conversion, Chinese Academy of Sciences), IITD (Indian Institute of Technology Delhi), NACETEM (National Centre for Technology Management) and TERI (The Energy and Resources Institute).
 Read More.